Deniska13113/library_st7789/README.md

-To contact me, use Telegram To contact me, use Telegram @Deniska13r
+To contact me, use Telegram @Deniska13r